-^x NHS Trust: NHS trusts are public sector bodies that provide community health, hospital, mental health and ambulance services on behalf of the NHS in England and Wales.
-Each trust is headed by a board consisting of executive and non-executive directors, and is chaired by a non-executive director.

-^{xi} NHS Foundation Trust: NHS foundation trusts are not-for-profit corporations that provide NHS hospital, mental health and ambulance services.
+- \ NHS Trust: NHS trusts are public sector bodies that provide community health, hospital, mental health and ambulance services on behalf of the NHS in England and Wales.
+Each trust is headed by a board consisting of executive and non-executive directors, and is chaired by a non-executive director. - NHS Foundation Trust: NHS foundation trusts are not-for-profit corporations that provide NHS hospital, mental health and ambulance services.
 NHS foundation trusts are not directed by the Government, but are accountable to their local communities through their members and governors, to their commissioners through contracts and to Parliament through their annual report and accounts.
-Foundation trusts are registered with and inspected by the Care Quality

-^{xii} Health and Wellbeing Board: A Health and Wellbeing Board acts as a forum where local commissioners across the NHS, social care and public health work together to improve the health and wellbeing of their local population and reduce health inequalities.
-The boards are intended to increase democratic input into strategic decisions about health and wellbeing services, strengthen working relationships between health and social care and encourage integrated commissioning of health and social care services.

-^{xiii} Youth Offending Team (YOT): Youth offending teams are part of local authorities and are separate from the police and the justice system.
-They work with local agencies including the police, probation officers, health, children's services, schools and the local community, to run local crime prevention programmes, help young people at the police station if they're arrested, help young people and their families at court, supervise young people serving a community sentence and stay in touch with a young person if they're sentenced to custody.

-^{xiv} Early help: Early help means providing support as soon as a problem emerges, at any point in a child's life, from the foundation years through to the teenage years.

-^{xv} Local Offer: Local authorities in England are required to set out in their Local Offer information about provision they expect to be available across education, health and social care for children and young people in their area who have SEN or are disabled, including those who do not have Education, Health and Care of the child or young person has determined that an EHC plan is necessary, and after consultation with relevant partner agencies.
+Foundation trusts are registered with and inspected by the Care Quality - Health and Wellbeing Board: A Health and Wellbeing Board acts as a forum where local commissioners across the NHS, social care and public health work together to improve the health and wellbeing of their local population and reduce health inequalities.
+The boards are intended to increase democratic input into strategic decisions about health and wellbeing services, strengthen working relationships between health and social care and encourage integrated commissioning of health and social care services. - Youth Offending Team (YOT): Youth offending teams are part of local authorities and are separate from the police and the justice system.
+They work with local agencies including the police, probation officers, health, children's services, schools and the local community, to run local crime prevention programmes, help young people at the police station if they're arrested, help young people and their families at court, supervise young people serving a community sentence and stay in touch with a young person if they're sentenced to custody. - Early help: Early help means providing support as soon as a problem emerges, at any point in a child's life, from the foundation years through to the teenage years. - Local Offer: Local authorities in England are required to set out in their Local Offer information about provision they expect to be available across education, health and social care for children and young people in their area who have SEN or are disabled, including those who do not have Education, Health and Care - (EHC) plans.
+Local authorities must consult locally on what provision the Local Offer should contain. - xvi Education, Health and Care plan (EHC plan): An EHC plan details the education, health and social care support that is to be provided to a child or young person who has SEN or a disability.
+It is drawn up by the Local Authority after an EHC needs assessment of the child or young person has determined that an EHC plan is necessary, and after consultation with relevant partner agencies.

-(EHC) plans.
-Local authorities must consult locally on what provision the Local Offer should contain.

-^{xvi} Education, Health and Care plan (EHC plan): An EHC plan details the education, health and social care support that is to be provided to a child or young person who has SEN or a disability.
-It is drawn up by the Local Authority after an EHC needs assessment

-^{xvii} Annual review: The review of an EHC plan which the Local Authority must make as a minimum every 12 months.
+xvii Annual review: The review of an EHC plan which the Local Authority must make as a minimum every 12 months.

-^{xviii} Department for Education: DfE is a ministerial department responsible for children's services and education, including higher and further education policy, apprenticeships and wider skills in England.
+viii Department for Education: DfE is a ministerial department responsible for children's services and education, including higher and further education policy, apprenticeships and wider skills in England.
 The department is also home to the Government Equalities Office.
 We work to provide children's services and education that ensure opportunity is equal for all, no matter what their background or family circumstances.

-^{xix} In-Control: In Control is a small nut national charity working hard to help people to live the life they choose.
+In-Control: In Control is a small nut national charity working hard to help people to live the life they choose.
 For over ten years they have helped many thousands of people to gain choice and control in their lives through a self-directed support concept, which helps people to take charge of their care and support.